 About

 Tahir Rahman, M.D. is an award-winning author and physician-scientist at Washington University in St. Louis, Missouri.
 He led the development of utilizing three cognitive affective drivers in threat assessment (Obsessions, Delusions and Extreme Overvalued Beliefs).
-He is a passionate educator of students, psychiatrists and a lecturer at the American Academy of Psychiatry and the Law.
+His latest work has been collaboration with Dr. Reid Meloy on "Archetype Killers."
+Dr. Rahman is a passionate educator of students, psychiatrists and a lecturer at the Association of Threat Assessment Professionals and the American Academy of Psychiatry and the Law.
 He has authored or co-authored numerous articles in peer-reviewed psychiatric and threat assessment journals as well as textbook chapters.
-Dr. Rahman has collaborated with many noted scholars in the fields of psychiatry, psychology and with behavioral threat assessment professionals.
 Dr. Rahman has consulted on criminal and civil cases for the past 25 years, and has now directed his work towards development of new public health violence prevention tools.

 Dr. Rahman was born in Saskatchewan, Canada and he grew up in Kansas.
 His parents were from Pakistan and his father was a British trained psychiatrist.
 Dr. Rahman attended Haysville Campus High School and then attended the University of Kansas for both undergraduate and medical school degrees.
 He next completed his residency training in psychiatry at The Johns Hopkins University in Baltimore, Maryland.
-He was a private practice clinician and a psychiatric consultant for the Kansas City Chiefs and later pursued an academic career.
-He has won several teaching awards and a research award in 2023 for his work on breast cancer and prolactin elevating antipsychotic drugs.
+He has won several teaching awards and research awards.
 He is an avid aviation and space enthusiast, historian, lecturer, father, memorabilia collector and dog owner.
-One of his main missions is to end all school shootings.
+One of his overarching missions is to end school mass shootings.

 Development